Exercise with Heart Disease

 Before considering medications to manage these risk factors, talk to your doctor about trying lifestyle modifications through diet and exercise.

 The 2013 AHA Guidelines for the Management of Overweight and Obesity in Adults state that a weight loss of at least 5% is recommended to reduce blood pressure and improve blood cholesterol.

-Roughly 21% of American adults meet the criteria for lifestyle modifications only as a treatment for high blood pressure.
-The American Heart Association reminds physicians that lifestyle changes such as increasing physical activity should be the first treatment option when dealing with patients who have mild to moderate elevation in blood pressure and cholesterol levels.
+Roughly 21% of American adults meet the criteria for lifestyle modifications as the sole treatment for high blood pressure.
+The American Heart Association reminds physicians that lifestyle changes, such as increasing physical activity, should be the first treatment option when dealing with patients who have mild to moderate elevation in blood pressure and cholesterol levels.

 “If we start with physical activity as a treatment, this can delay starting patients on medicinal therapy that they will need to take for the rest of their lives.”—American Heart Association